combogenomics/medusa/README.md

 -   targetGenome.Scaffold.fasta: a fasta file with the sequences grouped in scaffolds.
 Between two contigs in the same scaffolds 100 N are inserted to fill the gap.

+The following output files can optionally be produced.

+-   targetGenome_distanceTable: a tabular file with the estimation of the distance between successive contigs (bp).

+-   targetGenome_network.gexf: the contig network in gexf format.

+-   targetGenome_cover.gexf: the final path cover in gexf format.

 Usage
 -----